 - Martínez: a patronymic variation of the Spanish last name Martín.
 It is widely prevalent in Spain, Latin America, the U.S., and France.

 Last names with Spanish origins provide a link to the past, an understanding of who our ancestors were.
-Use your last name and search our collection of Hispanic American newspapers to trace your Spanish ancestry.
+Use your last name and search our Hispanic American Newspaper Archives to trace your Spanish ancestry.
 Newspapers captured the events which defined our ancestors’ lives.
 From marriage and birth announcements, to articles covering local events, find long-lost relatives and details about your ancestors’ lives in newspapers.
 By understanding our roots, we uncover the lives of our ancestors – and in turn, learn more about who we are today.